JouVN/rsschool-cv/cv.md

 **About Myself**

 I want to become a web developer.
 I have a goal to master the skills of Web development to perfection.
-I am motivated and persistent on the path to change in my life.
+I am motivated and persistent on the path to change in my life...

 ---